smiosoft/assets/README.md

 # Assets

-_A collection of internal branding assets, used across all our projects._
+_A collection of internal branding assets and templates used across all our projects._

 ![Assets](./docs/.assets/project-title.png)